-Scholarship applications will open again in early October, 2018.
+Scholarship applications will open again in October 1, 2018.

 2018 Scholarships have been allocated.
 Our 2019 round of applications will be open on or about October 1, 2018 and instructions will be available on this here.
 If you are a undergraduate in a four-year program in the United States or a graduate student, studying photojournalism, and you will not have graduated by the end of spring semester 2019, you may apply.